stratdev3/SimpleW/readme.md

 Note : SimpleW depends [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json) package for json serialization/deserialization.

-It will be replaced in futur by the native `System.Text.Json` as soon as some advanced features will be covered (`Populate` and `streamingContextObject`, see [WIP](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/migrate-from-newtonsoft?pivots=dotnet-8-0#table-of-differences)).
+It will be replaced in futur by the native `System.Text.Json` as long as some advanced features will be covered (`Populate` and `streamingContextObject`, see [WIP](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/migrate-from-newtonsoft?pivots=dotnet-8-0#table-of-differences)).